Squier Tradition SERIES

 However, it should not be forgotten that it is an entry-level guitar, with ceramic pickups and inferior to the Classic Vibe or Standard guitars, but still a good starting point for those who like to modify their guitars. |

-Squier SE Strats are also often dated incorrectly.
-Like earlier Squier SE-100s, the CXS serial number was not connected in any way to the year of production.
-These instruments, built in Axl's Chinese factory, had a Squier Black Silkscreen logo and were available in Black and Arctic White finishes with a White Moto pickguard, and Sunburst with a Brown Shell pickguard. |
+These instruments, built in the Shanghai Axl's factory, had a Squier Black Silkscreen logo and were available in Black and Arctic White finishes with a White Moto pickguard, and Sunburst with a Brown Shell pickguard.

 Squier Fat Strat